EOtigbah/breed_identifier/README.md

 **matplotlib**

 **networkx**

 **pydot**

 Or you can copy this code into your console:

-from Bio import SeqIO,  AlignIO

-from Bio.Align import MultipleSeqAlignment

-from Bio.SeqRecord import SeqRecord

-from Bio.Seq import Seq

-from Bio import Phylo

-from Bio import SeqIO
+from Bio import pairwise2, Phylo, SeqIO from Bio.Align import MultipleSeqAlignment, substitution_matrices from Bio.Phylo.TreeConstruction import DistanceCalculator, DistanceTreeConstructor from Bio import SeqIO

-from Bio.Phylo.TreeConstruction import DistanceCalculator
+import math

-from Bio.Phylo.TreeConstruction import DistanceTreeConstructor
+import os

-from scipy.stats import ttest_1samp
+from datetime import datetime

-import pandas as pd

 import re

-import matplotlib as plt

-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt import pandas as pd

+from reportlab.lib.pagesizes import A4
+from reportlab.pdfgen import canvas